sluglu/WR-over-FSO-model/README.md

 - PTP FSM module
 - experiment#1 : PTP offset error / asymetric delay STD (fast changing delay and delay asymetry)
 - orbit model

+TODO :

+- test for offset correction
-- experiment#2 : PTP + orbital scenario (all parameters exposed)
+- experiment#2 : PTP + orbital scenario (all parameters should be exposed, TODO: offset correction and syntonization)

-Components to be implemented :

 the sytem is modeled as perfect (white rabbit work perfectly and in this case how PTP react):
 - Perfect L1 syntonization (slave perfectly recover incoming frequency)